meltamagodan/Magic-Text/README.md

 Magic Text is a free and revolutionary tool that will transform your text with just a single click, rendering it virtually undetectable by even the most formidable AI detectors.
 We've put Magic Text through its paces, testing it against more than 20 AI detectors to ensure its power and reliability.

-## How Does It Work?

-Magic Text employs cutting-edge technology to subtly modify your text, making it AI-proof and teacher-resistant.
-Say goodbye to the stress of constantly rewriting your work to appease those pesky automated systems and meticulous educators.

 ## Features

 - **One-Click Magic:** Transform your text with a single click.